 ‘Travel Aware’ - staying safe and healthy abroad - is a travel safety campaign run by the FCO, and another useful resource well worth checking out if you travel abroad.
 Go to: https://travelaware.campaign.gov.uk/

-Good travel insurance is ESSENTIAL before setting off on any overseas trip - and is to be much recommended for UK holidays as well.
+Good travel insurance is ESSENTIAL before setting off on any overseas trip.
 In common with all responsible tour operators, it is a condition of booking that all clients are fully and adequately insured before travelling overseas with us.

 Be aware that some destinations may require you to produce proof of comprehensive travel insurance (e.g. valid insurance certificate) at immigration on arrival in the country, so you should carry your documentation with you.